void-linux/void-linux.github.io/_platforms/containers.md

 There are 3 images provided for each libc (`glibc` or `musl`):

-- `void-LIBC-full`: Large image based on the `base-minimal` package.
+- `void-LIBC-full`: Large image based on the `base-container` package.
   If you want something that is as close to a full void VM as possible, this is the image you want to start with.
 These images average 80-135MB.